planetfederal/workshops/workshops/suiteintro/doc/source/postgis/functions.rst

       SELECT AddGeometryColumn(
         '',
         'smallworld',
-        'the_geom',
+        'geom',
         '4326',
         'POINT',
         2);

 #.
 Click the :guilabel:`Play` button to execute the commands.

 The first line in the code-block :command:`CREATE TABLE ...`, created a table with the specified columns and keys.
 This is stock SQL with no spatial component.
 The second line is the spatial part.
 The command :command:`AddGeometryColumn` performs the following procedures:

    #.
-Inserts an entry to the ``geometry_columns`` table, identifying:
+Inserts an entry to the ``geometry_columns`` view, identifying:

       * The table that has a geometry column ``smallworld``
-      * The name of that geometry column ``the_geom``
+      * The name of that geometry column ``geom``
       * The SRID of the geometries ``4326``
       * The geometry type of the geometries ``POINT``
       * The dimensionality of the geometries ``2``

    #.
-Adds a Geometry column (called ``the_geom``) to the feature table using an ``SQL ALTER TABLE`` statement;
+Adds a Geometry column (called ``geom``) to the feature table using an ``SQL ALTER TABLE`` statement;
    #.
 Adds a set of constraints to the feature table make sure new features are:

       * In SRID ``4326``,
       * Geometry type ``POINT``
       * Of ``2`` dimensions

-If we have a look at the entries in the ``geometry_columns`` table, we can see the row for the spatially enabled ``smallworld`` table.
+If we have a look at the entries in the ``geometry_columns`` view, we can see the row for the spatially enabled ``smallworld`` table.

 .. figure:: img/pg_geomcolumnentry.png
-   :align: center

-   *The geometry_columns table with an entry for the smallworld table*
+   The geometry_columns view with an entry for the smallworld table

-Furthermore if we have another look at our ``smallworld`` table, we can see the newly created geometry column ``the_geom``, and in the table properties the constraints.
+Furthermore if we have another look at our ``smallworld`` table, we can see the newly created geometry column ``geom``, and in the table properties the constraints.

 .. figure:: img/pg_smallworldgeomcol.png
-   :align: center

-   *It's a spatially-enabled small world after all*
+   It's a spatially-enabled small world after all

 Finally, let's add some features to the ``smallworld`` table.